1971 Okinawa Reversion Agreement

-The Okinawa Reversion Agreement (沖縄返還協定, Okinawa henkan kyōtei) is an agreement between the United States and Japan in which the US agreed to relinquish in favor of Japan all rights and interests under Article III of the Treaty of San Francisco, which had been obtained as a result of the Pacific War, and thus return Okinawa Prefecture to Japanese sovereignty.
+The Okinawa Reversion Agreement (沖縄返還協定, Okinawa henkan kyōtei) is an agreement between the United States and Japan in which the US agreed to relinquish in favor of Japan all rights and interests under Article III of the Treaty of San Francisco, which had been obtained as a result of the Pacific War, and thus restoring Japan's full exercise of sovereignty over Okinawa Prefecture.
 The document was signed simultaneously in Washington, DC, and Tokyo on June 17, 1971, by William P. Rogers on behalf of US President Richard Nixon and Kiichi Aichi on behalf of Japanese Prime Minister Eisaku Satō.
 The document was not ratified in Japan until November 24, 1971, by the National Diet.
+The agreement finally took effect in 1972.

 Terms

 The agreement is divided into nine major articles.
 The US agreed to return control of the Ryukyu Islands and the Daitō Islands (also known as Okinawa Prefecture) to Japan, if the US Armed Forces could occupy Okinawa as well as have access to its facilities.
 The Americans maintained a large military presence in Okinawa because its strategic location and intense fighting made it known as the Keystone of the Pacific during World War II.

 Under the agreement, the Ryukyu and Daitō Islands would become subject to all existing and future treaties agreed upon between the Americans and the Japanese.
 The US would help to repair damage done to land seized by American administrations.
 The treaty also states that Japan would recognize actions taken by the US administration in those areas, and that the administration would not be held liable for criminal activity during its time of occupation.
 The Japanese government also agreed to pay the US government $320,000,000 over the next five years.

 The goals of the agreement for the US were to transfer sovereignty, ensure that the US could help a democratic government, and ensure that Japan would not be able to endanger the peace.